itaialcalai/homeAss/README.md

 ### How to run

-After cloning, you can compile the project with the following command:
+After cloning and cd homeAss, you can compile the project with the following command:

 ```shell
 mvn compile